 May I walk on groomed CAMBA trails?

-Yes, you can walk on groomed trails, but we encourage you to wear snowshoes when you do.
+Yes, you can walk on groomed trails, but PLEASE wear snowshoes when you do.
 Walking on groomed winter bike trails without snowshoes damages the groomed trail surface (just like walking on a groomed ski trail would) and diminishes the user experience for cyclists.
 If you find yourself walking up a hill while riding your bike, please be courteous and keep your footprints to the side of the trail.

 May I ride on any area ski trails?

 At this time, only two area ski trails are open to fat bikes.
 The Town of Hayward Recreational Forest allows fat bikes on the groomed ski trails on Wednesday nights on a trial basis.
 The National Forest Service has opened up some of the trails at the Valhalla Recreation Area to fat bikes on a trial basis (although that fact is not yet reported on the website).
 Note that bikes require a firmer trail than skiers require, so ski trails are not always groomed firmly enough to accommodate a bike.
 It is not uncommon to have to lower a fat bike’s tire pressure to 3 or 4 PSI to be able to ride a ski trail without breaking through.
-Two CAMBA Trails currently use a few short sections of ski trail near trailheads.
+Two CAMBA Trails currently use a few short sections of ski trail near trailheads, or to link separate sections of groomed bike trails.
 Please ride on the edge of these trails where the bike groomer has gone.
 Two other CAMBA Trails have extensive shared use sections.
-Again, please stay on the edge designated for bikes and do not ride on the skiing lane.
+Again, please stay on the side of the trail designated for bikes and do not ride on the skiing lane.